 While your venue will already have their own arrangements, their insurance will only cover the venue’s activities and structures and not what happens during your performance.
 You will be responsible for your own insurance and some venues will insist on seeing proof of adequate cover before they allow you to perform in their space to the public.

 While you are not legally required to obtain public liability insurance, the Fringe Society does strongly recommend that you do, for peace of mind in case something goes wrong.
+It's also a common requirement in most venue contracts.

 International companies